Tygo-van-den-Hurk/NixOS/README.md

 │ How to Start Adding Modularity to Your NixOS Config       │ https://www.youtube.com/watch?v=bV3hfalcSKs │

 ## Todo List
-this is a todo-list of things we still need to do to get this system as I'd like:
+this is a todo-list of things we still need to do to get this system as I'd like.
+After all these are done, it will become a feature list!

-- [ ] modularity of the configurations:
+- [x] modularity of the configurations:
-  - [x] create a structure in such a way that different machines can load different modules
+  - [x] create the 'module loader' that loads modules based on settings.
-  - [ ] make it possible to load the config of a certain machine using the flake
+  - [x] make it possible to load the config of a certain machine using the flake.
-- [ ] usability
+- [ ] usability:
-  - [x] Add "boot to windows" option when booting up
+  - [x] Add "boot to windows" option when booting up.
   - [ ] Fix keybindings using the config files so that every machine is immediately fixed.
-  - [ ] configure the a window manager
+  - [ ] configure the a window manager.
-  - [ ] install all apps
+  - [ ] install all apps that you want.